HIRO-group/HIRO_Panda_TRAC_IK/README.md

 rostopic pub -1 /hiro_panda/goto_pose geometry_msgs/Pose "{position:{ x: 0.4, y: 0.4, z: 0.5}, orientation:{ x: 0.0, y: 0.0, z: 0.0, w: 1.0}}"
 ```

 - The above example will not changed the orientation of the arm; it will move it to the desired 3-d coordinates.
-Make sure that the orientation (quarternion) normalizes to 1.
+Make sure that the orientation (quaternion) normalizes to 1.